g150446/dialog-ehr/docs/specifications/pages/patient-detail.md

 - Default view on page load: `'medical-records'`

 **Section-Specific Rules**:
+- **Summary Section**: Only displays when `activeView === 'medical-records'`, `shouldUseTwoColumns` is true, and `patient.summary` exists
+  - Located in the left column of the two-column layout
+  - Expand/collapse state managed by `isSummaryExpanded` state variable
+  - Default state: Expanded (true)
+  - Content conditionally rendered based on `isSummaryExpanded` state
 - **Patient Information Section**: Only displays when `activeView === 'patient-info'`
   - **Admission Information**: Only displays if `admissionDate` or `department` exists
   - **Staff Information**: Only displays if `wardAttendingPhysician` or `attendingPhysicianA` exists